 For Detective training camp, I had 5 different activities, which ended up being a tad ambition with the time frame.
 I’d recommended scaling back on the word puzzle side.
 My husband tends to think I’m a bit crazy and create too lofty expectations with things like this.
 He may be right but what fun are low expectations?

 As parents RSVP’d, I asked them to send me a picture of the child, which I used to create a Detective Badge.
 I created a badge for each child with his/her picture and name, because a detective party wouldn’t be much with the detectives.
 As they finished their detective training, I symbolized “passing” by giving them their badge.

 Here’s where my mental fortitude was really tested by the detail of ensuring all the pieces would come together into a workable mystery.
 The mystery to be solved was who took Faith’s birthday cake and finding where it had been hidden.
 I crafted files for each of our family members to serve as suspects.
 I gave the file collection to each detective group (there were three groups).
 Each group received a file and their detective tool kits; an invisible pen with a light on it (thanks Amazon), a regular pen, their paperwork, and a ruler.

 Detective Party: The Clues

 In the end, one group found the cake ahead of the rest.
 That was the only competitive aspect of the party.
 The kids were then ready to sit down to eat a slice of the found cake.

 In the end, the party seemed to be a real hit.
-The girls were invested in every part of the activities, which is never guaranteed when overplanning.
+The girls were invested in every activity, which is never guaranteed when overplanning.
 There were requests to be able to take my suspect files home because they enjoyed them so much.
-I hope you enjoyed the run through and collected some ideas for your own Detective party.
+I hope you enjoyed the run-through and collected some ideas for your own Detective party.